ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-1-3.md

-Chapter 1: Introduction - Benefits of Running Productive and Efficient Meetings
+Benefits of Running Productive and Efficient Meetings
 ===============================================================================

 Meetings are an essential part of the workplace, but they can often be unproductive and inefficient.
 In this chapter, we'll explore the benefits of running productive and efficient meetings, including increased productivity, enhanced communication, better decision-making, and improved collaboration.